CiscoDevNet/pathman-sr/README.md

 ![](demo/deployed-path-list.png)
 Figure 4.
 List of all deployed paths

-This panel shows the list of deployed (active) SR-paths on right and the selected one is highlighted in the topology.
+This panel shows the list of deployed (active) SR-paths on the right and the selected one is highlighted in the topology.

 ![](demo/node-details.png)
 Figure 5.
 Random node info.
 Link and/or path details are also available in one-two-click